top of page

 3. Pay Attention to the Architecture

 When we first arrived, I was so busy looking at the people that I didn’t focus on the buildings.
 That was a mistake.
 Asheville’s architecture is an interesting mix of styles and has an unusual history.
-I wish I had known more about the architecture before the visit so I could appreciate it better.
-Luckily we received a good education on the city’s history, including its architecture, from our guide Trebbe on an Asheville by Foot walking tour.
+I wish I had known more before the visit.
+Luckily, we received a good education on the city’s history, including its architecture, from our guide Trebbe on an Asheville by Foot Walking Tour.

 Things to Know About Asheville

-We hope this information on what things to know about Asheville before you visit helps you plan your trip there.
+We hope this information on five things to know about Asheville before you visit helps you plan your trip there.
 If you have any tips to add, please let us know!
+We’re at info@winewithourfamily.com

 If you enjoyed this post, visit our website and take a look at some of our related articles: